Our Theory of Change

 Even if they are not medical or nursing care professionals, there are things that can be done by families, friends, neighbors, or anyone who wish to support those who are suffering.
 By learning and by practicing how they can contribute regardless of profession or position, those who were less confident in getting involved will begin to change and gain more confidence.

-From children to elderly
+From children to the elderly,

-being at ease even when suffering
+people can feel at ease even if/when they are suffering

 In addition to facing one’s own suffering, if one can become aware of and be involved with those who are also suffering, and by voluntarily communicating what one has learned through suffering of others, then we hope that a chain reaction of kindness will start spreading in the community.